Skip to main content

 Peroneal Nerve Injury

-The peroneal nerves behind your knee can become irritated due to increased pressure, surgery, or overdo of any activity.
+The peroneal nerves behind your knee can become irritated due to increased pressure, surgery, or overdoing any activity.
 Peroneal nerve injury can cause pain outside your knee that passes down towards the calf, toes, and lateral shin.

 Ligament Injuries